moby/moby/docs/sources/articles/baseimages.md

 -   [Debian /
     Ubuntu](https://github.com/dotcloud/docker/blob/master/contrib/mkimage-debootstrap.sh)

-Creating a simple base image using `scratch`{.docutils .literal}[¶](#creating-a-simple-base-image-using-scratch "Permalink to this headline")
+Creating a simple base image using `scratch`
 ---------------------------------------------------------------------------------------------------------------------------------------------

-There is a special repository in the Docker registry called `scratch`{.docutils .literal}, which was created using an empty tar
+There is a special repository in the Docker registry called `scratch`, which was created using an empty tar
 file:

     $ tar cv --files-from /dev/null | docker import - scratch

-which you can `docker pull`{.docutils .literal}.
-You can then use that image to base your new minimal containers `FROM`{.docutils .literal}:
+which you can `docker pull`.
+You can then use that image to base your new minimal containers `FROM`:

     FROM scratch
     ADD true-asm /true